yenchenchou/mle-career-path/DataStructure_Algorithm/Python/README.md

 ### **6.4 Common mistake points**

+## **Binary Serch Tree**

+### **7.1 Definition**

+A node based binary tree with the following properties:

+1. The left subtree of a node should only contains node with keys smaller than the node's key
+2. The right subtree of a node should only contains nide with keys greater than the node's key
+3. The left and right subtree each must also be a binary search tree
+4. Some rare cases the right index doen't need to be len(arr)-1

+### **7.2 How to identify**

+### **7.3 ommon tricks in Binary search**

+### **8.4 Common mistake points**

 A data structure in which each node has at most two children, which are referred to as the left child and the right child.

+If the tree is balanced, we call a tree balanced if for all nodes the difference between the heights of left and right subtrees is not greater than one